KoljaB/TurnVoice/README.md

 ## Pro Tips

-### The Art of Choosing a Reference Wav:
+### The Art of Choosing a Reference Wav
-- A 24000, 44100 or 22050 Hz 16-bit, mono wav file of 10-30 seconds is your golden ticket.
+- A 24000, 44100 or 22050 Hz 16-bit mono wav file of 10-30 seconds is your golden ticket.
+- 24k mono 16 is my default, but I also had voices where I found 44100 32-bit to yield best results
+- I test voices [with this tool](https://github.com/KoljaB/RealtimeTTS/blob/master/tests/coqui_test.py) before rendering
 - Audacity is your friend for adjusting sample rates.
 Experiment with frame rates for best results!

-### Fixed TTS Model Download Folder:
+### Fixed TTS Model Download Folder
 Keep your models organized!
 Set `COQUI_MODEL_PATH` to your preferred folder.

 Windows example: